Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Hepatocytes

-Answer is D: “Hepato” comes from the Greek language and refers to liver.
+Answer is D: “Hepato” comes from the Greek language and refers to liver. - What are generally referred to as organelles?

 A. Small exocrine organs such as salivary glands, sudiferous glands, etc.